 The Centers for Disease Control (CDC) warns that binge eaters are at major risk for diabetes, hypertension and cardiovascular disease.
 Other symptoms associated with binge eating include gallbladder disease and musculoskeletal problems.

 Because mental illness is a strong trigger for eating disorders, it is imperative that an accurate psychological evaluation and diagnosis is made.
-Our treatment process involves both a biomedical and psychiatric assessment prior to the administration of treatment.
-Newburgh Drug and Eating Disorder Treatment Centers prepare and tailor comprehensive treatment programs for each patient.
-This program is designed based on the results of our evaluation, as well as input received from family members.
+Generally, a treatment process involves both a biomedical and psychiatric assessment prior to the administration of treatment.
+Treatment centers in the area, prepare and tailor comprehensive treatment programs for each patient.
+These programs are designed based on the results of the primary evaluation, as well as input received from family members.

 When mental disorders such as depression or early childhood traumatic events cause an eating disorder to manifest, this is known as dual diagnosis.
-Newburgh Eating Disorder Treatment Centers specialize in treating dual diagnosis conditions simultaneously.
+Treatment centers in Newburgh, also specialize in treating dual diagnosis conditions simultaneously.

-We incorporate holistic and conventional treatment methods that provide a comprehensive continuum of care.
-Because it is not uncommon for relapse to occur, patients in our residential program receive around the clock monitoring and ongoing evaluation.
-Our experienced team of nutritionists, psychiatrists, psychologists and nurses provide compassionate and empathetic medical attention.
-It is our goal to create a safe, comfortable environment where patients are able to progress and heal at their own pace.
+They incorporate holistic and conventional treatment methods that provide a comprehensive continuum of care.
+Because it is not uncommon for relapse to occur, patients in residential programs, receive around the clock monitoring and ongoing evaluation.
+A highly-experienced team of nutritionists, psychiatrists, psychologists and nurses provide compassionate and empathetic medical attention.
+The goal is to create a safe, comfortable environment where patients are able to progress and heal at their own pace.